JediSange/austindev/README.md

 # AustinDev.me
 This is my personal portfolio website.
 I've taken this opportunity to play with a lot of new technology that I've been wanting to explore.
 Feel free to look at the code!
+It should work perfectly on any modern device, sans the Web Dev page (howtotable.png).
+Please let me know if you have any issues with it.
+Thanks!

 ## Install